 - Note that resultant signals at on output one have opposite polarity and are on output two.

-- If input signal is given at the both of signals the output will be superimposed and resultant will be zero output voltage shown in figure denoted as d.
+- If the input signal is given at both of the signals the output will be superimposed and the resultant will be zero output voltage shown in the figure denoted as d.

 - This process is known as common-mode rejection.

-- This mode important for such condition when an unwanted signal comes at both inputs of differential amplifiers.
+- This mode is important for such conditions when an unwanted signal comes at both inputs of differential amplifiers.

 - Common mode rejection mode means that the undesired signal will not be shown at the output and not disturb the original signal.